-1 How does the COBIT standard address BCM?
+1 42 How does the COBIT standard address BCM?

 Control Objectives for Information and Related Technologies (COBIT) is a generally applicable and accepted standard for sound IT governance and management practices.
 The standard provides a reference framework for management and users, as well as for information systems (IS) audit and control and security practitioners.
-COBIT, issued by the ISACA and now in its sixth edition (COBIT 2019), provides tools to assess and measure an enterprise's IT capability across one governance and four management domains:
+COBIT, issued by ISACA and now in its sixth edition (COBIT 2019), provides tools to assess and measure an enterprise's IT capability across one governance and four management domains:

-- Domain 1: Evaluate, Direct and Monitor (EDM) - Domain 2: Align, Plan and Organize (APO) - Domain 3: Build, Acquire and Implement (BAI) - Domain 4: Deliver, Service and Support (DSS) - Domain 5: Monitor, Evaluate and Assess (MEA)
+- Domain 1: Evaluate, Direct and Monitor (EDM) - Domain 2: Align, Plan and Organise (APO) - Domain 3: Build, Acquire and Implement (BAI) - Domain 4: Deliver, Service and Support (DSS) - Domain 5: Monitor, Evaluate and Assess (MEA)

 Business continuity activities are addressed primarily in the DSSO4 domain/process area.
-The "manage continuity" process, as described by COBIT, is designed to "establish and maintain a plan to enable the business and IT organizations to respond to incidents and quickly adapt to disruptions."
+The "manage continuity" process, as described by COBIT, is designed to "establish and maintain a plan to enable the business and IT organisations to respond to incidents and quickly adapt to disruptions."
 This process enables continued operations of critical business processes and required information and technology services, and helps firms maintain available resources, assets and information at a level that is acceptable to the enterprise.

 Although COBIT tends to be IT focused in many process areas, the "manage continuity" process incorporates characteristics that include IT as well as business recovery activities.
-The DSS04 process is organized into eight practices:
+The DSSO4 process is organised into eight practices:

-- Define the business continuity policy, objectives and scope - Maintain business resilience - Develop and implement a business continuity response - Exercise, test and review the business continuity plan (BCP) and disaster response plan (DRP) - Review, maintain and improve the continuity plans - Conduct continuity plan training - Manage backup arrangements - Conduct post-resumption review
+- Define the business continuity policy, objectives and scope - Maintain business resilience - Develop and implement a business continuity response - Exercise, test and review the business continuity plan (BCP) and disaster response plan (DRP) - Review, maintain and improve the continuity plans - Conduct continuity plan training of Standards and Technology (NIST) 800-53), typical organisational responsibilities, process inputs/outputs, recommended skills and corresponding policies.

+- Manage backup arrangements - Conduct post-resumption review

-Each practice is supported with suggested activities, example metrics, references (e.g., National Institute of Standards and Technology (NIST) 800-53), typical organizational responsibilities, process inputs/outputs, recommended skills and corresponding policies.
+Each practice is supported with suggested activities, example metrics, references (e.g., National Institute

-1 Describe the connection (if any) between the Sarbanes-Oxley Act (SOX) and business continuity.
+0 d3 Describe the connection (if any) between the Sarbanes-Oxley Act (SOX) and business continuity.

 When the Sarbanes-Oxley Act (SOX) was passed in 2002, management and auditors struggled with defining the scope of business continuity as an internal control related to financial reporting.
-However, as SOX compliance has become more commoditized for public companies, management and external audit firms have been able to come to a middle ground on this topic.
+However, as SOX compliance has become more commoditised for public companies, management and external audit firms have been able to come to a middle ground on this topic.